crums-io/crums-pub/README.md

 ## Building the SNAPSHOT

 The project's build tool is Maven.
 Presently, SNAPSHOT versions are not published anywhere.
+Much has been refactored across projects and much remains before the SNAPSHOT moniker can be dropped.
 To build this project, you'll have to clone and build a number of dependencies yourself.
-Clone the following projects in the suggested order, and build them using
+Clone the following projects in the suggested order, and build each using

 >   $ mvn clean install